 - Withdrawal Agreement: The UK and EU endorsed a Withdrawal Agreement in November 2018.
 This document details the legal provisions under the Article 50 process in codifying the UK’s exit from the EU.

 - Political Declaration: Agreement had also been reached on a Political Declaration outlining the framework for a future relationship.
 This is not a legally binding document and sets outs a path to a future relationship once the UK leaves the EU.

-- UK Parliament: MPs have voted against the Withdrawal Agreement and Political Declaration.
-The Prime Minister is undertaking discussions with MPs to find a way forward.
+- UK Parliament: MPs have voted against the Withdrawal Agreement and Political Declaration on three separate occasions.
+The Prime Minister is undertaking discussions with her Cabinet and MPs to find an alternative way forward.

 25 November 2018: Extraordinary European Council summit